How to Find and Claim Your Old Retirement Accounts

 In many cases, unless you’re ready to retire, moving the funds into a new retirement account is often a good option.
 If your funds are in an IRA that was opened in your name, the IRA provider may be charging high fees.
 And, unless the old employer offers a much better plan than your current options, consolidating your money within a few accounts can make it easier to track your investments and help you qualify for discounts or benefits from plan administrators.

 The easiest way to do this is with a direct transfer, where the money never touches your hands.
-Otherwise, 20 percent of the money has to be withheld for taxes, and you only have 60 days to deposit the funds into the new retirement account or the withdrawal will be treated as a cash out.
+Otherwise, 20% of the money has to be withheld for taxes, and you only have 60 days to deposit the funds into the new retirement account or the withdrawal will be treated as a cash out.

 Fair warning, there can still be a lot of paperwork involved with a direct transfer.
 However, the company that you’re sending the money to will often be able to help you with the process.